embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

 ### Privacy Enhanced Mail format (PEM)

-Though the e-mail securing proposal in PEM was not a success, the certificate and key encoding format described by PEM is one of the most widely used for certificate storage and transmission.
+Though the e-mail securing proposal in PEM was not a success, PEMs certificate and key encoding format described by PEM is one of the most widely used for certificate storage and transmission.
 PEM files are used for storage of single certificates, complete certificate chain or just keys.

 Essentially PEM is a BASE64 encoded DER file.